Skip to content

 KeyDefaultDescription

 api_urlhttps://api.skystate.ioAPI base URL.
-Override with SKYSTATE_API_URL env var.

-default_env(empty)Fallback environment for push/show/diff commands.
+default_env(empty)Fallback environment for push and show commands.

 formattableDefault output format: table, json, or plain.

 Do not commit this file.
 It contains a secret credential.
-Add it to .gitignore.

 The Network-First Model